GBillotey/Xrange_array/README.md

 **Xrange_array** is a [numpy](https://numpy.org/) `nd.array` subclass which allows to represent floating-point numbers in an extended range:
 - `[1.e-646456992, 1.e+646456992]`.

-Float or complex numbers in simple or double precision are implemented.
+Float or complex numbers in simple or double precision woth extra-exponent stored as and `int32` are implemented.
 It also provides :
 - The main binary operations `(+, -, *, /, <, <=, >, >=)`
 - a few selected complex functions `(abs, sqrt, square, conj, log)`